-Espresso powder is what you get when you grind the brewed, and dried coffee beans.
-Often, espresso powder is also referred to as espresso crystals.
-Espresso powder has a somewhat high amount of caffeine, and not much is needed when making a cup of coffee.
+Espresso powder is what you get when you grind the brewed, and dried beans.
+Often, it is also referred to as espresso crystals.
+Also, it has a somewhat high amount of caffeine, and not much is needed when making a cup of coffee.

 What Beans Is Used in Espresso Powder?

-Espresso powder is made from coffee beans that have been ground, brewed, and dried.
-Arabica coffee beans tend to be a better selection than Robusta coffee beans when making espresso powder.
+It is made from beans that have been ground, brewed, and dried.
+Arabica beans tend to be a better selection than Robusta beans when making espresso powder.

 Arabica coffee has an incredible flavor with subtle notes of berries and citrus.
 On the other hand, Robusta beans pack more caffeine and have a more bitter taste than their Arabica counterparts.